STAT540-UBC-2022/project-team-11/Results/Analysis_and_Results.md

 We then went on to remove the 17 samples from our downstream analysis as these would not help inform our analysis in any way.
 For the remaining 36 samples, we decided to carry out data imputation using the `missForest` algorithm in R. We observed an error rate of 0.06 which confirmed that our imputation algorithm was performing well.

-The code for the data exploration and manipulation is located within the `src` folder in our repo and can be found [here](https://github.com/STAT540-UBC-2022/project-team-11/blob/main/src/imputed.Rmd).
+The code for the data exploration, manipulation and downstream analysis is located within the `src` folder in our repo and can be found [here](https://github.com/STAT540-UBC-2022/project-team-11/blob/main/src/imputed.Rmd).

 ## RNA-Seq analysis